-Volume Name Description Standard Volume A standard volume is the types of volume you can create from a volume group or a disk pool in a storage array to store data.
+Volume Name Description Standard Volume A standard volume is a type of volume that you can create from a volume group or a disk pool in a storage array to store data.
 When you configure a standard volume from a volume group or a disk pool, you must specify a capacity that is all or part of the volume group or disk pool capacity.
 The operating system sees a volume as one drive.
 Thin Volume You can create a thin volume in a disk pool when the Thin Provisioning Premium Feature is enabled for your storage array.
 With a thin volume, capacity is allocated as the data is written.
 RAID level 6 is auto-assigned to disk pools and therefore applied to thin volumes.
-Primary Volume A primary volume is a standard volume in a Synchronous Mirroring relationship.
-The primary volume accepts host data transfers and stores application data.
-When you first create the mirror relationship, data from the primary volume is copied in its entirety to the associated secondary volume.
-Thin volumes cannot participate in Synchronous Mirroring relationships.
-Secondary Volume A standard volume in a Synchronous Mirroring relationship that maintains a mirror (or copy) of the data from its associated primary volume.
+Primary Volume A primary volume is a standard volume in a Remote Volume Mirrorin relationship.
+The primary volume accepts host data transfers and store application data.
+When you first create the mirror relationship, data fre primary volume is copied in its entirety to the associated secondary vo Thin volumes cannot participate in Remote Volume Mirroring relation Secondary Volume A standard volume in a Remote Volume Mirroring relationship that maintains a mirror (or copy) of the data from its associated primary volume.
 The secondary volume remains unavailable to host applications while mirroring is underway.
 In the event of a disaster or a catastrophic failure of the primary site, a system administrator can promote the secondary volume to a primary role.
-Thin volume cannot participate in Synchronous Mirroring relationships.
+Thin volume cannot participate in Remote Volume Mirroring relationships.
+Mirror Repository Volume A special volume in a Remote Volume Mirroring configuration that is created as a resource for each controller in both the local storage array and the remote storage array.
+The controller stores mirroring information on this volume, including information about remote writes that are not yet complete.
+A controller can use this information to recover from controller resets and accidental power shutdown of the storage arrays.
+Thin volumes cannot participate in Remote Volume Mirroring relationships.
+Source Volume With the Volume Copy feature, the source volume contains the data you need to copy to a different volume copy within the same storage array, backup to another volume, or restore from a snapshot volume to a base volume.
+A source volume can be either a standard volume, a thin volume, a snapshot volume, a base volume, or a Remote Volume Mirroring primary volume.
+Target Volume With the Volume Copy feature, the target volume is the recipient volume for data being transferred, backed up, or restored.
+You can create a target volume from a standard volume, the base volume of a snapshot volume, or a Remote Volume Mirroring primary volume.
+Target volumes are read-only and do not accept write requests.
+The volume copy overwrites any existing volume data if an existing volume is used as a target.
+You cannot use a thin volume as a target volume.